HarmoniaCodes/hourly-work-planner/README.md

 ## How to use

 ### Setting Your Start Time and Number of Working Hours
-- The default setting of this planner allows for 8 hour-long time slots.
-This can be changed by editing the value for the "workingHours" variable (default is 9).
+- The default setting of this planner allows for 9 hour-long time slots.
+This can be changed by editing the value for the "workingHours" variable.
 - You can also edit when your day starts using a value of 0-23 for the "startingHour" variable (default is 9).

 ### Setting and Storing Hourly Data